Greater South Jersey ChorusLeadership

 Christopher B. Thomas is Associate Professor, Director of Choral Activities, and Chair of the Department of Music at Rowan University.
 As chair, he oversees a program of nearly 400 music majors, 22 full-time faculty, and 98 adjunct faculty members.
 In his role as Director of Choral Activities, he oversees four curricular choirs and personally conducts the Rowan University Concert Choir, Voces Early Music Ensemble, and teaches undergraduate and graduate courses in choral conducting and choral literature.
 Under his direction, the Rowan University Concert Choir has performed at regional and state conferences of ACDA and NJMEA in addition to international performance tours throughout Austria, Czech Republic, Germany, Hungary, Italy, and Poland.
 Notable recent performances with the Concert Choir have included Hodie and Five Mystical Songs by Ralph Vaughan Williams, Handel’s Messiah, requiem masses of Verdi, Cherubini, Duruflé, and Fauré, Orff’s Carmina Burana, and Misa Criolla by Ariel Ramírez.
 The choir has also performed several world premieres including “Circulo de tiempo” by David Martynuik and Song of the Schulamite by Donald McCullough.

 Dr. Thomas recently served as assistant conductor of Varna International Music Academy’s performances of The Creation by Joseph Haydn in Varna and Dobrich, Bulgaria, and will return in summer of 2017 to serve on the conducting faculty for a performance of Mozart’s Requiem.
 While in Bulgaria, he will oversee the conducting institute and serve as bass soloist for the Requiem.
 Domestically, his recent guest conducting engagements have been in Delaware, New York, New Jersey, Pennsylvania, Vermont, Illinois, and Texas.
 He is excited to have also been invited to conduct the New Jersey All-State Mixed Choir in the fall of 2018.
 As a scholar, Dr. Thomas has presented at International, Regional, and State Conferences on choral literature, pedagogy, philosophical, and historical topics.
-He own dissertation, “Antonín Reicha’s Missa pro defunctis and the Nineteenth-Century Concert Requiem” culminated with the fourth-ever performance of Reicha’s choral-orchestral requiem setting.
+His own dissertation, “Antonín Reicha’s Missa pro defunctis and the Nineteenth-Century Concert Requiem,” culminated with the fourth-ever performance of Reicha’s choral-orchestral requiem setting.